coderefinery/git-intro/_episodes/02-basics.md

   - "Initializing a git repository is simple."
   - "Commits should be used to tell a story."
   - "Git uses the .git folder to store the repository."
 ---

-## Food for thought

-- Have you ever had to work with other people on the same project in parallel?
-  - What were the challenges?
-  - Did you end up doing overlapping things?
-- Have you ever had to start working on software written by others?
-  - Did you ever find yourself asking why?
-- Have you ever had to maintain a production version of your code and work on new features at the same time?
-- If you are already familiar with git, have you ever had to google for a magic command to solve your problem?

-## What is version control?

-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
-For the examples if you are developing a software, you might change it over time and include new features.
-All those points you made a change can be recorded and roll-back if needed if you use a version control system

-Version control system also make collaboration easier.
-Different collaborators can contribute simultaneously without disturbing others and combine (merge) their contributions at the end to for the final version.
----

 ## Creating a git repository